starcraft66/nix-dotnet-aspire-dashboard/README.md

 ### Flake Setup

-The flake in this repo exposes the aspire-dashboard package, as well as a nixpgkgs overlay that includes the Aspire Dashboard as a package.
+The flake in this repo exposes the aspire-dashboard package, as well as a nixpkgs overlay that includes the Aspire Dashboard as a package.

 For example, if you want to use the Aspire Dashboard in the development shell for another project that produces OpenTelemetry data, you project's flake would look something like this: